xrandox/Special-Forces-Rotations/README.md

 This repo is meant to be a community-managed collection of rotation templates to use with the Special Forces BHUD module.

+IMPORTANT: This project has been put on hold until the module gets updated to avoid any issues when the new UI comes out

 Templates are sorted by profession

 ## Currently There are Builds for: